 Enter information about each child, so that the website can provide information and guidance specific to the developmental needs of each.

 The first section of the plan deals with Screen Free Zones.
 Different families have different habits, based on everything from tradition to culture to the logistics of any given living situation!
 However, there can be some “non-negotiables.”
-For example, the research described on the Screen Time page of this Parent Media Academy outlines the importance of not having illuminated digital device screens in sleeping space.
+For example, the research described on the Screen Time page of this Family Media Academy outlines the importance of not having illuminated digital device screens in sleeping space.
 Consequently, for “Bedroom,” you should insist on checking the box, and explain how very important it is to your children’s brains – at any age – to have a dark space and uninterrupted sleep.
 Where you see “Other,” invite your child to think of times when screens can be problematic, not just for them, but for you as well!